codeuino/social-platform-donut-frontend/README.md

 git clone https://github.com/<your github username>/social-platform-donut-frontend.git
 ```

 Once the command completes you will have a new folder containing the cloned repository.
 We can validate this by running the “dir” command.
-We can then move into that directory using the "cd " command.
+We can then move into that directory using the "cd social-platform-donut-frontend" command.

 ![image of command line](https://i.imgur.com/QsQy4Sg.png)